Nitesh1321/Data-Engineer-Projects/README.md

 ___________________________________________________________________________________________________________________________
 **Tools Used:**

-AWS EC2 – Application hosting
+1.AWS EC2 – Application hosting

-AWS DynamoDB – NoSQL database for student records
+2.AWS DynamoDB – NoSQL database for student records

-AWS Lambda – Serverless compute for automation
+3.AWS Lambda – Serverless compute for automation

-AWS S3 – Storage for raw and processed data
+4.AWS S3 – Storage for raw and processed data

-AWS Glue – ETL and data transformation
+5.AWS Glue – ETL and data transformation

-AWS CloudWatch – Monitoring and logging
+6.AWS CloudWatch – Monitoring and logging

-AWS SNS – Notifications and alerts
+7.AWS SNS – Notifications and alerts

-AWS Athena – Query and analysis
+8.AWS Athena – Query and analysis
 ___________________________________________________________________________________________________________________________
 **Outcome:**
 A fully automated AWS data pipeline that collects student information, transforms it into clean datasets, and makes it easy to query and analyze.
 This project highlights how cloud services can be combined to deliver a scalable, reliable, and recruiter‑ready data engineering solution.